Johnstown man to spend life in prison without parole for murder conviction

 Tuesday, Hoffman was also sentenced on charges of resisting arrest and recklessly endangering another person in a separate case.

-Matthew Dombrosky, who represented Hoffman along with Richard Corcoran, addressed the court and noted that he believed additional incarceration on these charges was unnecessary due to the lengthy sentence of the homicide charge.
+Matthew Dombrosky, who represented Hoffman along with Richard Corcoran, addressed the court and noted that he believed additional incarceration on those charges was unnecessary due to the lengthy sentence of the homicide charge.